Talgai, Queensland: Geography

 The locality of Ellinthorp is entirely contained within the boundaries of Talgai.
 This is quite unusual in Queensland which does not normally permit such a containment, requiring all localities to have at least two neighbours.

+The South Western railway line enters the locality from the north (Elphinstone/Allora) and exits to the south-east (Hendon).
+The Ellinthorp railway station is an abandoned railway station on the line (28.0486°S 151.9240°E), which, despite the name, is in Talgai but immediately east of the town of Ellinthorp.

 History

-The locality name derives from the pastoral run name established by G Gammie who arrived on the Condamine River with stock on 9 March 1841.
+The locality name derives from the pastoral run name established by G. Gammie who arrived on the Condamine River with stock on 9 March 1841.

 Talgai West Provisional School opened on 22 September 1902.
-On 17 April 1916 it became Talgai West State School.
+On 17 April 1916, it became Talgai West State School.
 It experienced a number of temporary closures due to low student numbers.
-On 1 July 1920 it became a half-time provisional school in conjunction with Deuchar Provisional School (meaning a single teacher was shared between the two schools).
-The school closed on 31 Oct 1921, reopening on 19 July 1922 as a full-time school.
+On 1 July 1920, it became a half-time provisional school in conjunction with Deuchar Provisional School (meaning a single teacher was shared between the two schools).
+The school closed on 31 October 1921, reopening on 19 July 1922 as a full-time school.
 It closed on 27 August 1962, briefly reopened and closed permanently in 1963.
+It was on the south-eastern side of Dalrymple Creek Road (28.04236°S 151.88648°E).